MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-ha/aks-ha-content.md

 ##### Certificates

 Front Door doesn't use self-signed certificates even in Dev/Test environments.
-To enable HTTPS traffic, you need to create your TLS/SSLcertificate that is signed by a certificate authority (CA).
+To enable HTTPS traffic, you need to create your TLS/SSL certificate that is signed by a certificate authority (CA).
 This architecture uses [Certbot](https://certbot.eff.org/) to create a Let's Encrypt Authority X3 certificate.
 Certbot is a free, open-source software tool.
 It generates certificates for manually administrated websites.
-To check the validity of the website, Cerbot sends request to the domain.
+To check the validity of the website, Certbot sends a request to the domain.
 Respond to that request to acknowledge that you own the domain.
 If that validation is successful, a certificate is generated.

 For information about other CAs supported by Front Door, see [Allowed certificate authorities for enabling custom HTTPS on Azure Front Door](/azure/frontdoor/front-door-faq#what-certificates-are-supported-on-azure-front-door-).

 ### Cluster access and identity

 As discussed in the [AKS Baseline Reference Arechitecture](), consider using Azure Active Directory as an identity provider.
-The groups and users found in Azure Active Directory can then be used to controll access to cluster resources.
+The groups and users found in Azure Active Directory can then be used to control access to cluster resources.

 When managing multiple clusters, you will need to decide on an access schema.
 Options include:

 **Cluster Admin access**

-Take care to limit administrative access to your Kubenretes cluster instances.
-OPtions for configuring Azure Acite Directory users and groups for cluster admin access.
+Take care to limit administrative access to your Kubernetes cluster instances.
+Options for configuring Azure Active Directory users and groups for cluster-admin access.

-- Create a cluster-wide access adgroup that can access all objects across every Kubernetes instance in the cluster.
+- Create a cluster-wide access group that can access all objects across every Kubernetes instance in the cluster.
 - Create an individual access group for each Kubernetes instance used to grant access to objects in an individual cluster.
 - others

 ### Data and state

-When using a globally distributed cluster of AKS instances, consider the architecture of the application, process, or other workload that might run across the cluster.
+When using a globally distributed cluster of AKS instances, consider the architecture of the application, process, or other workloads that might run across the cluster.
 As state-based workload is spread across the cluster, will it need to access a state store?
 If a process is recreated elsewhere in the cluster due to failure, will the workload or process continue to have access to a dependant state store?
 State can be achieved in many ways; however, it can be complex in a single Kubernetes cluster.
 The complexity increases when adding in multiple clustered Kubernetes instances.
-Do to regional access and complexity concerns, consider architecting your applications to use a globally distributed state store service.
+Due to regional access and complexity concerns, consider architecting your applications to use a globally distributed state store service.

 The multi-cluster reference implementation does not include a demonstration or configuration for state concerns.
 If running applications across clustered AKS instance, consider architecting workload to use a globally distributed data service, a few options from Azure:

 - Azure Cosmos DB, a globally distributed database system that allows you to read and write data from the local replicas of your database.
 For more information, see [Azure Cosmos DB](/azure/cosmos-db/).
+- < Should we add others >

 ### Cost considerations